+The UI of the PALANTIR Portal is essentially the "face" of the other components of the PALANTIR platform.
+Eventually, most components are in fact somehow connected to the dashboard.
 As such, the PALANTIR Portal and Security Dashboard is expected to interact at least with the following components, using message queues or data buses:

-- Security Capabilities Catalogue: The Accounting Dashboard provides access to the Service Catalogue, when an authorized user is logged in. - Risk Analysis Framework: The security/privacy threats are identified based on impact assessment and its correlation with attack surface analysis.
+- Security Capabilities Catalogue: The Accounting Dashboard provides access to the Service Catalogue, when an authorised user is logged in. - Risk Analysis Framework: The security/privacy threats are identified based on impact assessment and its correlation with the attack surface analysis.
 The overall risk is to be tracked and managed in a dynamic scenario where threat intelligence is updated.
-This information is sent to the security dashboard, as both a risk assessment view, and warnings/notifications. - Security Capabilities Orchestration: Supplementary information by the security orchestrator is used by the dashboards.
-Moreover, the user account management subcomponent is utilized by the orchestrator.
+This information is sent to the security dashboard, utilised to provide warnings/notifications, as well as a risk assessment view. - Security Capabilities Orchestration: Supplementary information by the security orchestrator is used by the dashboards.
+Moreover, the user account management subcomponent is utilised by the orchestrator.
 Finally, the orchestrator is responsible for the routing of the information from each security service to the appropriate dashboard view in the PALANTIR Portal.
-Finally, a basic overview of the running services is provided from the Security Orchestrator to the Portal. - Security Capabilities: Monitoring data, security analytics, inferences from intelligent security services, alerts and notifications, are all sent to the security dashboard.
+Finally, an overview of the running services is provided from the Security Orchestrator to the Portal. - Security Capabilities: Monitoring data, security analytics, inferences from intelligent security services, alerts, and notifications are all sent to the security dashboard.
 As such, each security service defines the data it provides to the Portal, along with an accompanying view (UI) that is specific to it.
 As such each package of a security service, should also contain the aforementioned definitions. - Threat Intelligence: The Threat Intelligence is meant to forward all threat findings to the PALANTIR Portal.
-The portal shows an alert, and the information regarding the detected threat becomes accessible to the portal's user.
+The Portal shows an alert, and the information regarding the detected threat becomes accessible to the Portal's user. - Service Matching: When a billing event occurs (e.g., SLA failure, instantiation of a security capability), the Service Matching identifies the impacted subscription.
+The latter is exposed in the Accounting Dashboard, relieving the user from the need to interpret technical elements when investigating the platform billing.

-Document name: Deliver Deliverable 2.1.
-Requirements & High-Level Design - Interim 48 of 82 Reference: 1.0 Dissemination: PU Version: 1.0 Status: Final
+Document name: Deliverable 2.3.
+Requirements & High-Level Design - Final 49 of 91 Reference: 1.0 Dissemination: PU Version: 1.0 Status: Final